qutech/QuMADA/docs/examples.rst

 In many cases changing a lot of entries in the gate_parameters.yaml file is tideous.
 However, as you the gate_parameters are basically a dictionary once loaded into python, you can use keywords to modify the parameters easily.
-Therefore, we included some useful method in the "utils" section of QTools.
+Therefore, we included some useful method in the "utils" section of QuMADA.

 Buffered Measurements
 ----------------------

-Currently, QTools supports only basic buffered measurements with simple 1D Sweeps and data acquisition with either the SR 830 or the Zurich Instruments MFLI lockins.
+Currently, QuMADA supports only basic buffered measurements with simple 1D Sweeps and data acquisition with either the SR 830 or the Zurich Instruments MFLI lockins.

 #############################
 Buffered 1D Measurements
 #############################

 Buffered measurements are required, as the communication between the measurement PC and the measurement hardware can slow down measurement significantly.
-For unbuffered measurements QTools has to send get and set commands to the measurement hardware for every datapoint, whereas buffered measurements just require communication for starting the measurement and for reading the data afterwards.
+For unbuffered measurements QuMADA has to send get and set commands to the measurement hardware for every datapoint, whereas buffered measurements just require communication for starting the measurement and for reading the data afterwards.
-In Qtools buffered measurements are setup similarily to unbuffered ones.
-As for the gate mapping to get rid of driver specific commands for normal measurements, Qtools comes with a generic buffer class that maps the buffer and trigger settings to the used instruments.
+In QuMADA buffered measurements are setup similarily to unbuffered ones.
+As for the gate mapping to get rid of driver specific commands for normal measurements, QuMADA comes with a generic buffer class that maps the buffer and trigger settings to the used instruments.
 This requires a few changes to the way the measurement station is setup:

 .. code-block:: python

-	from qtools.instrument.buffered_instruments import BufferedMFLI as MFLI
+	from qumada.instrument.buffered_instruments import BufferedMFLI as MFLI
 	from qcodes.instrument_drivers.Harvard.Decadac import Decadac
-	from qtools.instrument.mapping import (
+	from qumada.instrument.mapping import (
 		add_mapping_to_instrument,
 		MFLI_MAPPING
 		)
-	from qtools.instrument.mapping.Harvard.Decadac import DecadacMapping
+	from qumada.instrument.mapping.Harvard.Decadac import DecadacMapping
-	from qtools.instrument.mapping.base import map_gates_to_instruments
+	from qumada.instrument.mapping.base import map_gates_to_instruments

 	station = qc.Station